MinnowBoard-org/website/elements/tuto-reader/tutorials/installing-ubuntu-16.04-on-minnowboardmax/docs/installing-ubuntu.md

     sudo apt-get -y dist-upgrade
     ```

-    This first update and upgrade can take a long time (even a hour or two) depending
+    This first update and upgrade can take a long time (even an hour or two) depending
     on your network speed and the number of software upgrades that need to be
     installed.
 Subsequent upgrades will typically have fewer files to download
     and install and be much faster.